icwells/Quoll/README.md

 since the shortest known protein is 20 amino acids long.
 The output file will be printed in the same directory as the input.

-./mafTransToFasta <path to input maf>
+./mafTransToFasta {path to input maf}

 ### removeAncestor.py
 This script will remove ancestral sequences which were inferred by alignment programs such as ProgressiveCactus.

-python removeAncestor.py -i <path to input fasta alignment> -o <path to output file>
+python removeAncestor.py -i {path to input fasta alignment} -o {path to output file}

 ### filterCDS.py
 This script identifies and writes common open reading frames within each aligned block.
 This is a fairly simple technique for extracting ORFs and will be replaced with a more sophisticated algorithm in the future.

-python filterCDS.py -i <path to input fasta alignment> -o <path to output file> -l <minimum sequence length>
+python filterCDS.py -i {path to input fasta alignment} -o {path to output file} -l {minimum sequence length}

 ### alignedGenes.py
 This script creates a csv table of equivalent gene IDs and any associated transcipt IDs for each alignment block.
 It also summarizes the total number of genes and transcripts found in each block.

-python alignedGenes.py <path to input fasta alignment>
+python alignedGenes.py {path to input fasta alignment}

 ### sampleMatrix.py
 This script produces a csv matrix summarizing the number of genes aligned between each species/sample in the alignment.
 If "--combinations" is specified, it will return a matrix of the number of genes uniquely aligned between eavery possible combination of samples.

-python sampleMatrix.py --combinations <path to input fasta alignment>
+python sampleMatrix.py --combinations {path to input fasta alignment}

 ### subsetAlignment.py
 This script will subset aligned blocks if they have the specified number of samples aligned